OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 ## Server-side or client-side?

-Debugging the server-side code of an Office Add-in is exactly the same as debugging the server-side of any web application, so there is no need for special documentation.
+Debugging the server-side code of an Office Add-in is the same as debugging the server-side of any web application.
 See the debugging instructions for your IDE or other tools.
-The following are examples and you can find much more on the web.
+The following are examples for some of the most popular tools.

 - [Debug ASP.NET or ASP.NET Core apps in Visual Studio](/visualstudio/debugger/how-to-enable-debugging-for-aspnet-applications)
 - [Debugging Express](https://expressjs.com/en/guide/debugging.html)